mateusfreira/nun-db/README.md

 ## Secure keys
 * All keys prefixed with `$$` will be considered secure by Nun-db and will only allow database admin authentication to `set`, `get`, or `remove` them.
 These are useful if admins want to store information that should not be leaked to any client.
 * The key `$$token` cannot be removed even with admin credentials.

+## Configurations
+###  NUN_ELECTION_TIMEOUT
+* Configurations are available to define the timeout period for elections to wait until they are acknowledged from all nodes.
+It is important to note that you should rarely change this variable since doing so could make elections slower.
+The value of this variable should be at least twice the latency value to ensure that the election process runs smoothly.